AFC Telford United: History

 In 2009–10 Telford finished eleventh in the league, resulting in the sacking of Smith and his replacement with Andy Sinton.
 Sinton's first season saw them finish as runners-up again.
 In the play-offs they defeated Nuneaton Town 3–2 on aggregate in the semi-final, before beating Guiseley 3–2 in the final with an injury-time winner by Phil Trainer, earning promotion to the Conference Premier.
 They also reached the first round of the FA Cup again, losing 3–1 at home to Lincoln City.

 The 2011–12 season saw Telford finish twentieth, one place above the relegation zone.
 Another appearance in the first round of the FA Cup resulted in a 4–0 defeat at Chelmsford City.
 Sinton left the club mid-way through the following season, and was replaced by Mark Cooper, who remained in charge for only six games, before resigning to take a coaching role at Swindon Town.
 He was replaced by Graham Hyde, who lasted just two games, resigning after a defeat to Macclesfield Town.
 John Psaras took over for the remainder of the season, which saw them finish bottom of the division and be relegated to the Conference North.
 Liam Watson was appointed as manager in May 2013.

 In 2013–14 Telford won the Conference North, earning an immediate return to the Conference Premier.
 However, the following season Watson was sacked in December with the club bottom of the division and replaced by Steve Kittrick.
 They finished 23rd, resulting in relegation back to the North division.
 However, the season also saw them reach the second round of the FA Cup for the first time; after beating Basingstoke Town 2–1 in a first round replay, they lost 1–0 at Bristol City.
 In August 2015 Kittrick was sacked and Rob Smith returned for a second spell as manager.
 They reached the first round of the FA Cup again in 2017–18 but lost 1–0 at Hereford.
+In 2022–23 the club finished bottom of the National League North and were relegated to the Premier Division Central of the Southern League.
+They were runners-up in the Premier Division Central the following season; in the subsequent play-offs the club defeated Mickleover 2–0 in the semi-finals before losing 1–0 to Leamington in the final.

+In 2024–25 Telford finished third in the Premier Division Central.
+They went on to beat Halesowen Town 3–2 in the play-off semi-finals and Kettering Town 4–2 in the final to earn promotion back to the National League North.